 - Use feature branches and then merge to master and then release a code version

-So, what kind of tools do you recommend to test your infrastructure code?
+Other tools we recommend to test your infrastructure code

 I mentioned all the